ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 1. Solder the connector for LIDAR motor
 2. Solder the connector for LIDAR data and power
-3. Put the EV3 input port in other-uart mode
+3. Put the EV3 output port in dc-motor mode
-4. Put the EV3 output port in dc-motor mode
+4. Put the EV3 input port in other-uart mode
-4. Spin the LIDAR motor CCW with speed around 300 RPM
+5. Spin the LIDAR motor CCW with speed around 300 RPM
-5. Read LIDAR data using UART
+6. Read LIDAR data using UART

 For the details, follow video tutorial:
 <div class="alert alert-info" markdown="1">